cargoshipsh/cargoship/models/text-generation-en-lg/README.md

 # text-generation

-Rest-API for text generation using GTP-2
+Rest-API for text generation using GTP-J

 ## How to setup